faust64/highwaytohell/README.md

 ### checkHealth

-A second class of worker is in charge of running health checks. `checkHealth` setups a couple schedules.
+A second class of worker is in charge of running health checks. `checkHealth` setups a few schedules.
 The first one iterates over the health checks declared in Cassandra, running those that need to be refreshed and adding records to our health checks history table.
-And the second one purges older records from that history table.
+A couple others purges older records from that history table, and checks that might be referring to domains end-users would have purged.

 ### outboundNotifier